irmen/Pyro4/docs/source/errors.rst

 Detailed traceback information
 ------------------------------

-There is another utility that Pyro has to make it easier to debug remote object errors.
+There is another utility that Pyro has to make it easier to debug remote object exceptions.
 If you enable the ``DETAILED_TRACEBACK`` config item on the server (see :ref:`config-items`), the remote traceback is extended with details of the values of the local variables in every frame::